 Today, Lily Brett lives and writes in New York City.
 She is a prolific novelist, essayist, and poet.
-She has written six novels, four collections of essays, and nine volumes of poetry.
+She has written seven novels, four collections of essays, and eight volumes of poetry.
 Her work frequently explores the lives of Holocaust survivors and their children, the experiences of modern women, women’s relationship with food, and life in New York City.
 Her 2001 novel, Too Many Men, was an international bestseller.

 Lily Brett has lived in New York City with her husband and three children since 1989.